The path along the journey of business growth with CRM can take many different paths of improvement.

-We have several clients who's business can be categorized as "Process Manufacturers".
-They manufacture their product (paints, chemicals, food/nutrition related) through a batch process.
-There is mixing of various units of measure (quarts, gallons, drums, pounds) of liquid and dry materials.
+We have several clients whose businesses can be categorized as "Process Manufacturers".
+They manufacture their product (paints, chemicals, food/nutrition-related) through a batch process.
+There is the mixing of various units of measure (quarts, gallons, drums, pounds) of liquid and dry materials.
 They generate a material data safety sheet for the final product.
-For their industry the laboratory is asked to create customer specific samples that are requested by the sales representative for the prospective customer.
+For their industry, the laboratory is asked to create customer-specific samples that are requested by the sales representative for the prospective customer.
 So the sales process can involve some upfront resource costs.

 The Relevant Problems to solve

-Solution: Create an effective quoting process with a quote easily understood by prospect
+Solution: Create an effective quoting process with a quote easily understood by the prospect

-So I helped them streamline their quoting process using Saleslogix foundation, a tailor made quote process and quote form and simpler language.
+So I helped them streamline their quoting process using Saleslogix foundation, a tailor-made quote process and quote form, and simpler language.
 The laboratory had more clear specs on the sample that was requested.
-The best result - customers commented on the improved simplification and easily understood description of what they were buying.
+The best result - customers commented on the improved simplification and easily understood the description of what they were buying.
 Clear communications that improved the sales process.

 As in many businesses the market segments that once were strong are shifting.
 D.M.
 Coatings had developed loyal customers in the military and aerospace industries that made up the bulk of their sales.
 But now they have a new challenge.